 Subject to the approval MKS' Board of Directors (the "Board"), DUC will be granted an option to purchase Redacted shares of the MKS' Common Stock (the "Option") at Redacted per share.
-Provided that no options shall vest after DUC ceases to provide services to MKS, the Option will vest and become exercisable at the rate of /3 of the total number of Option shares on June 1, 2019, /3 of the total number of Option shares on June 1, 2019, /3 of the total number of Option shares on June 1, 2021.
+Provided that no options shall vest after DUC ceases to provide services to MKS, the Option will vest and become exercisable at the rate of 1⁄2 of the total number of Option shares on June 1, 2019, 1⁄2 of the total number of Option shares on June 1, 2021.
 There is no guarantee that the Internal Revenue Service will agree with this value.
 The Option will be subject to the terms and conditions set forth in MKS' 2012 Stock Plan and the MKS' standard form of stock option agreement.
 DUC may exercise this option for up to 10 years after the final vesting date.
 For the avoidance of doubt, Dominican's Board of Trustees, by and through an authorized committee of the Board has reviewed this investment and has determined that the proposed transaction is a reasonable and prudent investment of Dominican's resources and Dominican is receiving fair value or market value for its investment.